cescude/advent-of-weirdness-2020/README.md

 This fixed the error.
-However, the numbers weren't nearly so large that it would have been an overflow problem, so I just assumed it was a bug in the `scala-native` implementation.
+However, the numbers weren't nearly so large that it would have been an overflow problem, so I just assumed it was a weird optimization bug in the `scala-native` implementation.

-I decided to run the script using the JVM scala...and this time both the `Long` and `BigInt` versions of the DFS were wrong (version `2.11.12`, FWIW the same version used by scala-native).
+I decided to run the script using the JVM scala...and this time both the `Long` and `BigInt` versions of the DFS were wrong (version `2.11.12`, the same version used by scala-native).

 Finally, I ran the script against the "frontpage" JVM scala (`2.13.4`), and it had the same results.